 How to Ask for a Reference for a Job

-When you ask for a reference, both whom and how you ask for a job reference is really important.
+When you ask for a reference, both whom and how you ask for a job reference are really important.
 You need to be sure that the person who is recommending you for employment is willing and able to give you a good reference.
 This is critical because your references can be what makes the difference in getting - or not getting - a job offer.

 In addition, you shouldn't give out anyone's name as a reference without their permission.
 The individual who is giving you a reference needs to know ahead of time that they may be contacted regarding a reference for you.